syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Localization.md

 ![Localization support in Xamarin.Forms SfCalendar](images/xamarin.forms-calendar-localization.png)

-## Localizing custom strings from pcl
+## Localizing custom strings from PCL
 You can localize the custom strings (All Day, No Events) used in the calendar control from PCL.
 It can be achieved by providing the custom strings to the specific language resx file and handling the required culture with the locale.
 In the below code, we have set Portugal as Calendar locale as well as custom strings.

 {% tabs %}